textilnaweb/tnw-js-sdk/README.md

 # tnw-js-sdk
-PHP SDK for TextilNaWeb.com to APIs
+JS SDK for TextilNaWeb.com to APIs